-- The ophthalmic antihistamines are Food and Drug Administration (FDA)-approved for the management of the signs and symptoms associated with allergic conjunctivitis and include Lastacaft (alcaftadine); Optivar (azelastine); Bepreve (bepotastine); Zerviate (cetirizine); Emadine (emedastine); Elestat (epinastine); the ketotifen-containing products Alaway and Zaditor; and the olopatadine-containing products Pataday, Patanol, and Pazeo (Micromedex 2.0 2017). - All products are available by prescription with the exception of ketotifen, which is available as an over-the-counter (OTC) product.
+- The ophthalmic antihistamines are Food and Drug Administration (FDA)-approved for the management of the signs and symptoms associated with allergic conjunctivitis and include Lastacaft (alcaftadine); Optivar (azelastine); Bepreve (bepotastine); Zerviate (cetirizine); Emadine (emedastine); Elestat (epinastine); the ketotifen-containing products (eg, Alaway and Zaditor); and the olopatadine-containing products Pataday, Patanol, and Pazeo (Micromedex 2.0 2018). - All products are available by prescription with the exception of ketotifen, which is available over-the-counter (OTC).
 Ketotifen is approved for the temporary relief of itchy eyes due to pollen, ragweed, grass, animal hair, and dander. - Conjunctivitis can be classified as noninfectious or infectious, and as acute, chronic, or recurrent.
 Types of noninfectious conjunctivitis are allergic, mechanical/irritative/toxic, immune-mediated, and neoplastic.
 Causes of infectious conjunctivitis are viruses and bacteria (American Academy of Ophthalmology [AAO] 2013). - Types of allergic conjunctivitis include atopic keratoconjunctivitis, simple allergic conjunctivitis, seasonal or perennial conjunctivitis, vernal conjunctivitis, and giant papillary conjunctivitis.
 Atopic keratoconjunctivitis is a severe, chronic, external ocular inflammation associated with atopic dermatitis.
 Vernal conjunctivitis is a severe form of allergic conjunctivitis that may involve the cornea (American Optometric Association [AOA] 2007).
 None of the ophthalmic antihistamines are FDA-approved for the treatment of vernal conjunctivitis. - Symptoms of allergic conjunctivitis include itching, tearing, mucoid discharge, chemosis, hyperemia, and redness.
-Most commonly, symptoms are present in both eyes, but they may also occur unilaterally (AOA 2007). - Most of these agents have been shown to have both histamine type 1 (H1-antihistamine) and mast cell stabilizing properties (AAO 2013).
-The ophthalmic antihistamines reduce itching and redness through competitive binding with histamine receptor sites and by inhibiting the degranulation of mast cells, thus limiting the release of inflammatory mediators associated with the development of allergy symptoms (Micromedex 2.0 2017). - Medispan Therapeutic Class: Ophthalmics Miscellaneous
+Most commonly, symptoms are present in both eyes, but they may also occur unilaterally (AOA 2007). - Most of these agents have been shown to have both histamine type 1 (H1-antihistamine) and mast cell stabilizing properties (AAO 2013, Hamrah et al 2017).
+The ophthalmic antihistamines reduce itching and redness through competitive binding with histamine receptor sites and by inhibiting the degranulation of mast cells, thus limiting the release of inflammatory mediators associated with the development of allergy symptoms (Micromedex 2.0 2018). - The ophthalmic antihistamines with mast cell-stabilizing properties are the agents of choice in treating seasonal and perennial allergic conjunctivitis as they address both the acute and chronic aspects of these conditions (Hamrah et al 2017).
+While the onset of action is within minutes for most of these agents, patients with seasonal allergies may benefit from early therapy initiation (ie, at least 2 weeks before expected symptom onset) since control of inflammation and symptom resolution often takes some time (Hamrah et al 2017). - Medispan Therapeutic Class: Ophthalmics Miscellaneous